Diversity, Equity, and Inclusion

 In 2022, the Department undertook efforts to understand the climate regarding advancing racial equity and diversity, equity, and inclusion within its graduate program.
 As part of these efforts, it sent a survey to each member of its graduate program.
 The results formed the basis of a report the Department relied on to make adjustments to its climate concerning diversity and inclusion.

 The Department of History has created the position of ombudsperson so that members of our community (faculty, staff, and students) have an informal place to report and/or discuss instances of discrimination and/or harassment.
-Composed of two faculty members, our ombudspeople are mandatory reporters for cases that rise to that level of required reporting.
-Beyond that, our ombudspeople are here to discuss more informal complaints and to help manage internal instances within the Department.
-Our two ombudspeople are:
+Our ombudsperson is a mandatory reporter for cases that rise to that level of required reporting.
+Beyond that, our ombudsperson is here to discuss more informal complaints and to help manage internal instances within the Department.
+Our ombudsperson is: